10 Best Value City Hotels in Sydney CBD

 Rydges World Square Sydney Hotel

-This Rydges hotel is -bang!- right in the southern part of the city centre.
+This Rydges hotel is -bang!- right in the southern part of the Sydney CBD.
 This is the cheaper, more vibrant end of the CBD, where you will find some interesting shops, restaurants and cafes, and only a couple of steps away from Chinatown (where you will find even more cheap eateries!).

 Shopping is great here too – the Rydges is part of the bigger World Square complex which is a shopping centre featuring a number of high-street fashion stores, a supermarket and a big Asian supermarket, hair dressers, eateries and so forth.
 About a 10 minutes walk away you will find Pitt Street Mall which is the heart of the Sydney fashion scene.